Michigan vs. Rutgers NCAA Football Odds, Plays and Insights | September 25, 2021

-The No. 19 Michigan Wolverines (3-0, 0-0 Big Ten) host the Rutgers Scarlet Knights (3-0, 0-0 Big Ten) on Saturday, September 25, 2021 in matchup between Big Ten opponents at Michigan Stadium.
-Rutgers is an 18.5-point underdog.
-The point total is 52 for the contest.
+Oddsmakers massively favor the No. 19 Michigan Wolverines (3-0, 0-0 Big Ten) when they host the Rutgers Scarlet Knights (3-0, 0-0 Big Ten) on Saturday, September 25, 2021 in a matchup between Big Ten foes at Michigan Stadium.
+Michigan is favored by 20.5 points.
+The over/under is 49.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.